Kntnt/kntnt-bb-any-term/README.txt

 == Screenshots ==

-1. Example of how the special purpose term Any term of the post can be used in the Post Grid module of Beaver Builder Page Builder plugin.
+1. Example of how the special purpose term `Any term of the post` can be used in the Post Grid module of Beaver Builder Page Builder plugin.
+2. Example of how the special purpose term `Any term of the post` can be used in the Post Grid module of Beaver Builder Page Builder plugin.

 == Changelog ==

+= 1.0.3 =

+Added support for Beaver Builder Page Builder plugin version 2.x.

 = 1.0.2 =